On the Utility of Koopman Operator Theory in Learning Dexterous Manipulation Skills: Introduction

 We carry out extensive evaluations of KODex within the context of four dexterous manipulation skills on the simulated Adroit hand, an established experimental platform for dexterous manipulation~\cite{Rajeswaran2018DAPG}.
-Further, we compare KODex against SOTA imitation learning approaches in terms of general efficacy, training efficiency, sample efficiency, and robustness to changes to physical properties that could result from sim-to-real gap or task variations.
-Our results demonstrate that KODex is more computationally efficient than SOTA approaches by \textit{an order of magnitude} or more, while achieving comparable sample efficiency and task success rate.
-These results suggest that Koopman operator theory has the potential to be an effective, computationally-efficient, and reliable tool to learn dexterous manipulation skills, and to reduce the barriers to adoption.
+Further, we compare KODex against SOTA imitation learning approaches in terms of general efficacy, computational efficiency, and sample efficiency.
+Our results demonstrate that KODex is at least an \textit{order of magnitude} faster to train than SOTA imitation learning algorithms, while achieving comparable sample efficiency and task success rates.
+These results suggest that Koopman operators can be effective, efficient, and reliable tools to learn dexterous manipulation skills and to reduce the barriers to wide-spread adoption.